oroinc/documentation/user/back-office/system/localization/localizations/index.rst

 6. Click **Save** in the top right.

-7. Now, you need to update the translation cache so that all the changes could enter into force.

-   * Click the reference link at the top to move to the **Translations** page.
-   * Click **Update Cache** in the top right.

-Once the localization is configured and the cache is updated, you need to enable it in the system configuration menu.
+Once the localization is configured, you need to enable it in the system configuration menu.
 Proceed to the :ref:`Localization Settings <localization--localization>` section and follow the steps described in the guide.

 .. finish